 Instead of piling stuff onto your kitchen worktops or into cupboards and making the kitchen a cluttered mess, utilising your wall space can make a huge improvement to your kitchen.

 Installing rails can be a very cheap and simple way to move pots and pans out of the cupboards and free up a lot of space.
-This rail from Ikea can be a perfect solution for this.
+A rail from Ikea can be a perfect solution for this.
 Install the rail and then get some strong hooks and you can hang your pots and pans from it to also add a bit of rustic charm to your kitchen.

 #3 – Opt for Integrated Appliances